maykinmedia/objects-api/docs/api/usage.rst

         "publishedAt": null
     }

-You can see that the version has 'draft' status, which means, that it can be updated.
-Once the version's status is changed to 'published' you can't change it anymore.
+You can see that the ``version`` has the 'draft' status, which means, that it can be updated without creating a new version.
+Once the ``version`` is set to 'published' you can't change it anymore, unless you create a new version.

 Publish an object type version
 ------------------------------

 Let's publish our object type version.
-In Objecttypes API you can do it with regular PATCH request:
+In the Objecttypes API you can do it with a PATCH request:

 .. code-block:: http